OpenTermsArchive/contrib-versions/Xing/Privacy Policy.md

 *   XING shall collect, process and use your Personal Data in accordance with the laws and statutes on data protection of the Federal Republic of Germany and those of the European Union.
 *   XING shall use your Personal Data solely to provide you the XING Services on the Internet for which you have registered.
 XING will never pass your Personal Data on to any third party, neither for advertising, nor for marketing or for any other purposes without your consent.
-*   With the exception of some general information about your profession you alone decide which of the Personal Data you have made available to XING may be displayed by XING to other members of XING (cf. Section 3 of these Terms and Conditions on Data Protection).
+*   With the exception of some general information about your profession you alone decide which of the Personal Data you have made available to XING in your profile may be displayed by XING to other members of XING (cf. Section 3 of these Terms and Conditions on Data Protection).
 *   Persons not registered with XING may only view your Personal Data to the extent that you enable and allow them to do so (cf. Section 4).

 **2\.
 Definitions**